mr33325/ConfidenceScoreCalculator/README.md

 - Save confidence score history to local storage.

 ## How to Use
+P.S- You can follow the below steps or visit the site [https://mr33325.github.io/ConfidenceScoreCalculator/](https://mr33325.github.io/ConfidenceScoreCalculator/)
 1. Clone the repository:
    ```bash
    git clone https://github.com/mr33325/ConfidenceScoreCalculator.git